 Phoenix, Arizona is a bustling city.
 Accidents happen all the time, and we understand how stressful they can be.
 However, there are important steps to remember anytime you are involved in a car accident.
 Below, we outline the most important steps you can take to help your personal injury case.

 - Stop your vehicle.
 No matter how minor the crash, you must stop and exchange your information with the other driver.
 Even in cases where the other driver is not in their car, you must leave a clearly visible note with your information.
 Failing to do so is illegal in the state of Arizona.
+Even after a non-injury car accident, this is necessary.

 - Notify the police.
 Make sure they take a statement from everyone involved, and get a copy of the police report.
 This will help with your case.